CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Considerations and limitations:

-    1 - Do not have equally named Objects in the Crocotile3D Hierarchy.
+    1 - Avoid equally named Objects in the Crocotile3D Hierarchy.
 Including casing variations!
         - Only Object names matter, Layers and Instances can be repeated.
-        - If for some reason you need to have two objects named equally put them next to each other in the hierarchy and see if it works.
+        - If for some reason you need to have Objects named equally put them next to each other in the hierarchy and see if it works.
         - This would require the vertex data read algorithm to jump across the .obj file searching for each object that has the same name instead of reading sequentially.
 Can be done